 Make use of the interior pockets by stowing your delicates like bras, underwear, and socks.
 If you are carrying toiletries, be sure to secure these items in a heavy duty plastic sealing bag to avoid possible spills and headaches.
 Same method with the carry-on bag as well.

 Another tip is to wear and layer some clothes that you couldn’t fit in your suitcase on the day of your departure.
-I did this for my trips to London, Atlanta and New York; especially during this time of the season when the air is cooler.
+I did this for my trips to London, Atlanta and New York.
 Hope this helps the next time you have to leave town!